 A synopsis of the curriculum

-Texturing & Lighting:

-The physics of lighting.

-Computer lighting models.

-Surface shading fundamentals.

-Texture.

-UV mapping.

-Photo realistic texture painting.

-Advanced lighting techniques: light shaders, shadow generation, global illumination.

-Rendering:

-Software, hardware and mental ray rendering.

-Rendering with Render Man.
+Considerations relevant to the international job title of a lighting and rendering technical director.

 Reading list (Indicative list, current at time of publication.
 Reading lists will be published annually)

 Advanced RenderMan: Creating CGI for Motion Pictures, Apodaca, Anthony A. and Larry Gritz., Morgan Kaufmann, 2000.
 ISBN 1-55860-618-1